itsmehere/CS50AI/LectureNotes/Week6_Language.md

 V -> "saw" | "walked"
 ```

-nltk also has the ability to show us all possible sentence structures, that is to say, the sentence "she saw a dog with binoculars" can be represented as:
+nltk also can show us all possible sentence structures, that is to say, the sentence "she saw a dog with binoculars" can be represented as:

 ![dog1](images/Week6_Language/../6_Language/dog1.png)